The myth of Memnon

 Observacions i context

-Julia Balbilla, Damo and Caecilia Trebula in Greek and Dionysia in Latin had their short compositions engraved on the left leg of one of the Colossi of Memnon.
+Julia Balbilla, Damo and Caecilia Trebula had their short compositions engraved in Greek on the left leg of one of the Colossi of Memnon.
 These travelling poets of Roman times, along with others of very different styles such as Sulpicia the elegiac, Sulpicia the satirical, Herennia Procula, Claudia Trophime and Theosebia are heirs to the poetic tradition of Sappho that began in the 7th century BC and finished in the 4th century with Aconia Fabia Paulina.

 When her brother, Gaius Julius Antiochus Epiphanes Philopappos, one of the first men of Oriental descent to become consul in Rome, died, Julia Balbilla built for him a funerary monument, the Philopappos, on the hill of the Muses, south-west of the Acropolis of Athens.